Wedding Tips & Info

 When choosing your cake, first consider how many guests you expect.
 For design, consider the proportions of the reception site.
 The more formal the hall, the grander the cake; a cake featured in an outdoor setting would be more casual.
 Vaulted ceilings require a tall cake, but a towering confection overwhelms an intimate gathering.

 Remember, the cake is a star at the reception—coordinate cake colors with those of the hall, not just the bridal party attire.
-The shape, of course, is what you prefer: round, square, or heart.
+The shape, of course, is what you prefer: round or square.
 Display the cake on a table large enough to show it off and still have room for floral accents, greenery and a special cake knife.
 Make a real presentation by adding ribbons and confetti.

 Preserve the top tier of your wedding cake to enjoy on your first wedding anniversary, as couples have done for decades.
 We'll provide you with a top-tier box made just for your freezer.